Himachali cap

 Himachali cap (Bushehri topi, Pahari topi, Kinnauri topi) is a distinctive headdress associated with Himachal Pradesh's culture.
 It is a part of the traditional dress of many Pahari inhabitants.

 History

-The Himachali cap was historically related to Kinnaur and reached other parts of Himachal Pradesh via princely state of Bushahr and Kullu.
+The Himachali cap is historically related to Kinnaur that was formerly part of the Bushahr Kingdom.
+It reached other parts of Himachal Pradesh via the princely state of Bushahr and Kullu, since Bushahr kingdom traded with many neighboring regions Including Tibet.
 The weaving style and materials used for these caps differ from each other.
-The typical green colored Kinnauri/Bushahri cap is also worn in the adjoining areas of Garhwal Himalayas, specially in Dehradun (Jaunsar-Bawar), Uttarkashi and Tehri Garhwal.
-A similar, but different variety of red colored cap is worn in Uttarkashi and the neighboring areas of Garhwal (not to be confused with red colored Dhumal cap).
-These caps are more prevalent in the upper districts of Himachal and Garhwal.
-In Garhwal these caps are also known as Sikoli.
+Kinnaur's traditional cap also called Thepang, feature two distinct velvet variations: Maroon and green.

 Material and Shape

 Himachali caps are one of the popular arts and crafts of Himachal Pradesh.
 The Himachali cap is usually made of wool, and the shape is typically round or boat shape.

 Traditional wear

-Cap is an ingrained part of daily wear over there, and it is common during local festivities, religious functions and marriages.
-Men in almost all hilly areas wear kurta pajamas and caps, and women wear churidar pajamas or salwar with kameez and dupatta (dhatu).
-Himachali caps are the representation of cultural identity.
-People in Himachal consider the cap as a pride, like a turban for Sikhs in Punjab.
+The Himachali cap is an ingrained part of daily wear in Himachal, and it is commonly worn during local festivities, religious functions and marriages.
+Himachali caps are a representation of cultural identity.
+People in Himachal consider the cap as a point of pride, like a turban for Sikhs in Punjab.
+This topi (Hindi for cap) is a representation of HP’s cultural identity and is considered a symbol of pride for the Himachalis.